A study on CFL conditions for the DG solution of conservation laws on adaptive moving meshes: Introduction

-where $\sigma_{h,min}$ is the minimum height or diameter of the mesh elements, $C_{cfl}$ is a positive parameter, $\alpha_{h}$ is the maximum absolute value of the eigenvalues of the Jacobian matrix of $(\mathbf{F} - U \dot{\bm{X}})\cdot \bm{n}$ (with respect to $U$) taken over all of the edges, $\bm{n}$ is the unit edge normal, and $\dot{\bm{X}}$ is the piecewise linear mesh velocity function.
-For instance, it was used with the MMDG method in Luo et al. \cite{Luo-Huang-Qiu-2019JCP} for conservation laws and in Zhang et al. \cite{Zhang-Huang-Qiu-2021JSC,Zhang-Huang-Qiu-2020arXiv} for shallow water equations.
-The choice (\ref{cfl-old-2}) is a direct extension of the Courant-Friedrichs-Levy (CFL) conditions studied and used in DG computation for fixed meshes (e.g., see \cite{DG-series2,DG-review}).
+where $\sigma_{h,min}$ is the minimum height or diameter of the mesh elements, $C_{cfl}$ is a positive parameter, $\alpha_{h}$ is the maximum absolute value of the eigenvalues of the Jacobian matrix of $(\mathbf{F} - U \dot{\bm{X}})\cdot \bm{n}$ (with respect to $U$) taken over all of the edges, $\bm{n}$ is the unit outward normal vector of the edges, and $\dot{\bm{X}}$ is the piecewise linear mesh velocity function.
+The choice (\ref{cfl-old-2}) is a direct extension of the CFL conditions studied and used in DG computation for fixed meshes (e.g., see \cite{DG-series2,DG-review}).
 Some researchers have used a different yet mathematical equivalent form,

 where $K$ is an element of the mesh $\mathcal{T}_h$, $\partial K$ is the boundary of $K$, $e$ is an edge of $K$, and $|K|$ and $|e|$ denote the area of $K$ and the length of $e$, respectively.
 This condition has also been established by Zhang et al. \cite{Zhang-Xia-Shu-2012JSC} for positivity preservation for fixed unstructured triangular meshes.
 To show the equivalence between (\ref{cfl-old-2}) and (\ref{cfl-old-1}), we notice that, for a simplex $K$,